dougeby/IntuneDocs/intune/app-sideload-windows.md

 Now any Windows 10 Desktop & Mobile device with an appx deployment by the Intune service will automatically download the corresponding enterprise certificate and the application will be allowed to launch after installation.

 Intune only deploys the latest .cer file that was uploaded.
-If you have multiple appx files created by different developers that are not associated with your organization, then you will need to either have them provide unsigned appx files for signing with your certificate, or provide them the code signing certificate used by your organizaiton.
+If you have multiple appx files created by different developers that are not associated with your organization, then you will need to either have them provide unsigned appx files for signing with your certificate, or provide them the code signing certificate used by your organization.

 ## How to renew the Symantec enterprise code-signing certificate

 The certificate used to deploy Windows Phone 8.1 mobile apps was discontinued on February 28 2019 and is no longer available for renewal from Symantec.
-If you are deploying to WIndows 10 mobile then you can continue to use Symantec Desktop Enterprise code-signing certifcates by following the Windows 10 instructions.
+If you are deploying to WIndows 10 mobile then you can continue to use Symantec Desktop Enterprise code-signing certificates by following the Windows 10 instructions.

 ### How to install the updated certificate for line-of-business (LOB) apps